 Suez Egypt Travel Guide

-If you possess a short layover or a single day in Suez, focus on its most important significant iconic feature: the Suez Canal.
+If you possess a short layover or a single day in Suez, focus on its most significant iconic feature: the Suez Canal.

 A weekend facilitates exploration of Suez and a taste of nearby attractions.

-dive into local culture and daily life.
+dive into local culture plus the daily routine.

 Opportunity to learn Arabic at a relaxed pace.